-The best way to find out about vacancies at specific think-tanks is to keep an eye on the jobs pages on their websites (links to these pages for all the think-tanks involved in this year's event were included in the information pack), and on their Twitter and LinkedIn feeds.
+The best way to find out about vacancies at specific thinktanks is to keep an eye on the jobs pages on their websites, and on their Twitter and LinkedIn feeds.
 If the think tanks you are interested in have newsletters, it can often be helpful to subscribe to these too.